Top Swiss court rules against Swisscom in fibre-optic case

 ZURICH, Nov 29 (Reuters) - Switzerland's highest court has rejected Swisscom's SCMN.S appeal over the standards it has to use in expanding fibre-optic networks to consumers, the court said on Tuesday.

-The case centred on whether Swisscom could use a different standard than the one telecoms companies had agreed in a round table with regulators.
+The case centred on whether Swisscom could use a different standard than the one telecoms companies had agreed to in a roundtable with regulators.

 The Federal Administrative Court had ruled against Swisscom last year, and the Federal Supreme Court upheld that ruling in a verdict released on Tuesday.